The Kings Ferry Ltd. General Conditions of Carriage

 We do not exclude or limit our liability for death or personal injury resulting from our negligence, nor as a consumer exclude your statutory rights.

 6.1 Refunds will be made on Annual Seasons only taking into account the period remaining from the day following its return to The Kings Ferry Ltd. An administration fee will be deducted from the refund amount.
 Refunds for all other ticket types will not be considered.

 6.2 Calculation of Refunds

 Annual Seasons: The charge has been calculated on 40 weeks’ travel and after that period has passed no refund is payable.
-A refund will be based on the cost of the ticket less the cost of the number of four week tickets, five day tickets and day return tickets that would have been necessary to cover travel on the expired portion.
+A refund will be based on the cost of the ticket less the cost of the number of monthly tickets, five day tickets and day return tickets that would have been necessary to cover travel on the expired portion.